-Quality system of operators is built and implemented in through the Integrated management system (IMS).
+Quality system of operator is built and implemented in through the Integrated management system (IMS).
 It is a management system that meets requirements on safety management and environmental quality and protection, pursuant to the recommendation of the IAEA No. GS-R-3 and IAEA No. GS-G-3.1.

-Policies Declared and Implemented by Operators
+Policies Declared and Implemented by the Licensee (Operator)

-Overall objectives and direction of action on quality, environment, safety and professional training of the staff are laid down in policies declared by the operators:
+Overall objectives and direction of action on quality, environment, safety and professional training of the staff are laid down in policies declared by the operator: